yetulaxman/ContainersHPC2024/_hands-on/jupyter_datascience.md

  4. This may take a while before seeing "Connect to Jupyter" button upon successful launching.
 Once Jupyter notebook is opened, navigate to your own $USER area (under /projappl/project_200xxxx/) where you have downloaded Python notebook earlier.
 Finally, click "explore_datascience.ipynb" to open a Python notebook on your browser.

-‼️  Please note that the course reservation (name: container_course) will only on the course day for the members of course project
+‼️  Please note that the course reservation (name: container_course) field on Puhti web interface will only on the course day(s) for the members of course project

 ###  Useful CSC documentation